 Kathy joined our staff in November 2010.
 She is a former board member of Tel Hai Retirement Community and Bridge of Hope Lancaster & Chester Counties, where she chaired the Garden Brunch event for many years.
-Kathy is also development director for a Christian school.
-Previously, she was advertising director for a real estate company and a claims attorney for a major healthcare company.
+Kathy’s prior experience was as development director for a Christian school, advertising director for a real estate company and a claims attorney for a major healthcare company.
 Kathy holds a bachelor’s degree in Economics and English Literature from Franklin and Marshall College and a law degree from Villanova School of Law.

 Kathy says, “I have a strong passion for both Bridge of Hope and development and am excited to be part of the staff and share the mission with others.”

 Program Consultation Specialist

 Bekah joined the staff of Bridge of Hope National in February 2016.
 Bekah has a master’s degree in Social Work from Millersville University.
 She worked as a school-based therapist and also provided multi-systemic therapy supporting family preservation for child welfare involved families.
 Bekah is a member of Lampeter Church of the Brethren (a past Bridge of Hope mentoring church) where she attends with her husband and three young boys.

 She shares, “I am very excited to be part of Bridge of Hope’s mission.
 I am passionate about working together with the church to end and prevent homelessness.
 Bridge of Hope feels like home for my soul where my values and love of social work meet God and His love for His people.”

 Anne joined the staff of Bridge of Hope National in 2012 after working for almost ten years as Special Events Coordinator and then Development Director for Bridge of Hope Lancaster & Chester Counties.
 She is an active member of Ascension Lutheran Church, has served on various school and community committees, and is married with three children.
 Anne holds a bachelor’s degree from Millersville University and has previous experience in social services, sales, and customer relations.